Houston Post: History

 Gail Borden Johnson founded the Houston Post on February 19, 1880.
 He expanded the paper by acquiring the Houston Telegraph, the legacy of the Telegraph and Texas Register, which operated the first press in Texas after the Texas Revolution.
-By 1884, however, the paper was financially distressed, when William R. Baker led a group of investors to bailout the publication.
+By 1884, however, the paper was financially distressed, when William R. Baker led a group of investors to bail out the publication.
 Despite their efforts, the original publication ceased in October 1884.
 The Houston Post was re-established with the merger of the Houston Morning Chronicle and the Houston Evening Journal on April 5, 1885.
 J. L. Watson was the business manager and Rienzi M. Johnston was the editor.
 Watson implemented the use of linotype machines to replace the process of manual typesetting.
 He gained financial control of the paper through acquiring more stock in the company.

 Short story writer O. Henry worked briefly for the Post in 1895 and 1896.
 He had to leave his position at the Post when he was indicted for embezzlement from previous employment at a bank in Austin.

-From 1924 to 1983, the Post was owned by the Hobby family, who also began Houston's first radio station, KPRC (AM) in 1925.
+Former Texas governor and Post managing editor William P. Hobby was made president of the paper in 1924.
+After Hobby acquired a controlling stake in the Post in 1939, his family owned the paper for the next four decades.
 Amid declining sales, the Post was sold in 1983 to the Toronto Sun.
 H&C Communications was created in the aftermath of the sale for the Hobby family to retain control of the broadcasting assets that consisted of TV stations across the U.S., especially local NBC affiliate KPRC-TV, and radio station KPRC (AM).
 Four years later, MediaNews Group, led by William Dean Singleton, bought the paper.

 The Houston Post building, in the 1970s, had contemporary artwork, slate floors, and wood-grain concrete walls.
 Tours of the building and its facilities were given at the time.

 The Houston Post later closed permanently, with the final edition printed on April 18, 1995.
 Its assets and liabilities were acquired by Hearst Corporation, the publisher of the Post's rival daily Houston Chronicle.
 The Hearst Corporation acquired the Houston Post headquarters, which included the newspaper's printing facilities and five offset press lines.
 Hearst began to use the facilities as part of the production of the Houston Chronicle.
 Houston Chronicle newspapers were distributed to former Houston Post subscribers.
 The facility now serves as a Houston Chronicle plant and the headquarters of the Houston Chronicle Spanish newspaper La Voz de Houston.